Ski Helmets: reduce your risk of injury with a good quality ski helmet

 - Brim, or no brim?
 A ski helmet with a brim isn't just a style choice, a brim can help shield your eyes from the sun and adds a bit more of a barrier to keep snow and ice out off your face.

-- Audio compatibility: Do you want to listen to music on the lift?
-Some ski helmets are audio compatible, meaning that you can purchase a set of audio drops that insert into the ski helmet earpads and then plug into your iPod or phone.
+- Audio compatibility - Do you want to listen to music on the lift?
+Some ski helmets are audio compatible, meaning that you can purchase a set of audio drops that insert into the ski helmet ear pads and then plug into your phone or music player.

 Do you have questions about which ski helmet is right for you?

 Maybe you're looking for a kid's ski helmet or a women's ski helmet.
 Maybe you're a downhill racer, a slalom skier, a free rider, or a more traditional big slope skier.
-We sell ski helmets designed specifically for each discipline.
-Call or email us
+We offer ski helmets designed specifically for each discipline.
+Page, or our article entitled, Call or email u